FOREX-Yen set for biggest weekly drop since Feb '99 as China data boosts risk

 The yen is regarded as a safe haven currency partly because of Japan's net creditor status.
 As a result, the yen tends to rise in times of market stress, but often comes under pressure when investor risk appetite improves.

-Traders will keep an eye on U.S. consumer price inflation and retail sales data for June.
-June's industrial data is also due later.
-Better-than-expected numbers could boost chances of a Federal Reserve rate hike before the end of the year and help the dollar, traders said.

-"If we get a sufficiently strong surprise to the upside on both retail sales and CPI, the sceptics might have to capitulate and buy some dollars," said John Hardy, head of currency strategy at Saxo.

-Sterling retreated from a two-week high of $1.3481, after the Bank of England's chief economist, Andrew Haldane said the Bank needed to act "promptly as well as muscularly" to stimulate the economy.
-The pound had risen after the BoE kept rates on hold on Thursday, wrong-footing many investors who had expected a rate cut following Britain's vote to leave the European Union.
-(Additional reporting by Masayuki Kitano; Editing by Janet Lawrence)
+Sterling gained 1 percent to $1.3481, its highest in two weeks, staying firm after the Bank of England (BoE) kept interest rates on hold on Thursday, wrong-footing many investors who had expected a rate cut following Britain's shock vote on June 23 to leave the European Union.
+(Additional reporting by Masayuki Kitano; Editing by)

 * Critics see a dreamer who will keep Socialists out of power